 Are you looking to take a stroll in and around the charming small towns of Queenscliff and Point Lonsdale on Victoria’s magnificent Bellarine Peninsula?

 Look no further!
-The team at BIG4 Beacon Resort at Queenscliff knows the area well and have decided to let you in on its secret.
+The team at BIG4 Ingenia Holidays Queenscliff Beacon knows the area well and have decided to let you in on its secret.
 They’ve pinpointed the best walk in Queenscliff, which takes in the likes of glorious coastal views and history-rich pockets.

 This slice of Victoria makes for great exploration on two feet, so what are you waiting for?
 Put on your walking shoes and enjoy a path that’s paved in gold.